crnormand/gurps/README.md

     - Simple sheet "Heart" now shows color based on HP condition
     - Add [Dodge] to On-the-Fly formulas
     - Users Guide link in Foundry.
 Type "/help" or "!help" in chat
-    - Current Encumbrance can be set on main/combat sheet
+    - Current Encumbrance can be set on main/combat sheet.
+Only current Dodge can be rolled.
     - Fixed Full/Combat sheet toggle
     - Warn on FG import
     - On-the-Fly can now parse "4d+1x2(0.5)" damage rolls